Roy Hilton: Life after football

 After retiring from football in 1975, Hilton became a security guard for Johns Hopkins University, a job he held for twenty years.

 He was married to Marie Hilton for 53 years.

 He suffered several physical ailments which may have been associated with his time in football, including three surgeries for knee replacement — two on his left knee and one on his right — as well as gout, arthritis, and the Alzheimer's disease and dementia that would ultimately kill him.

 Death and legacy

 Hilton died in 2019 at the age of 75; he had dementia in his later years.

 His grandson, Brandon Copeland, went on to play linebacker in the NFL for five NFL teams over a 10 season career.

-An NFL champion in 1968 and Superbowl champion for the 1970 season, Hilton is remembered for his consistency and hard work on the field.
+An NFL champion in 1968 and Super Bowl champion for the 1970 season, Hilton is remembered for his consistency and hard work on the field.
 Colts All-Pro offensive tackle Bob Vogel, who frequently lined up opposite Hilton in practice, was particularly gratified for the work Hilton put in.
 Shortly before Hilton's death Vogel told him: "I want to thank you for playing a part in whatever success I had.
 As the league's smallest tackle, my technique had to be good, and I attribute that to you.
 You stayed out there and worked with me, and I am grateful."